 At What Age Should I Bring My Child To See The Dentist?

-When Should I Change My Tooth Brush?
+When Should I Change My ToothBrush?

 How Do I Know If I Have Gum Disease

-- Abscessed teeth
+- – Abscessed teeth

-- Extreme tooth sensitivity
+- – Extreme tooth sensitivity

-- Chronic bad breath
+- – Chronic bad breath (halitosis)

-- Loose teeth and or loss of teeth
+- – Loose teeth and or loss of teeth

-- Red, swollen or bleeding gums
+- – Red, swollen or bleeding gums

-- Receding gum line
+- – Receding gum line

 Do You Accept Insurance?

-Here at Healthy Living Dental we accept most insurance and PPO plans but check with us.
+Here at Healthy Living Dental, we accept most PPO insurance plans.
 We are also a Delta Premier provider.
-Please call our office for more information about insurance at 805-677-7703.
+Please call our dental office for more information about insurance at 805-677-7703.

-What Payment Methods Do You Accept?
+What Payment Methods Does My Ventura Dentist Accept?